No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 While your main reason to visit Sekinchan may be the bright green paddy fields, this is also an educational opportunity to see how this Asian staple is grown.

-The tour guide will put on a brief but informative video (about 15 minutes long) about the planting, growing, harvesting, and mechanized processing of the rice.
+The staff at the museum will put on a brief but informative video (about 15 minutes long) about the planting, growing, harvesting, and mechanized processing of the rice.

 And you can see the actual machinery (though not up close) they use to sort the rice in the warehouse too!